A Proximal DC Algorithm for Sample Average Approximation of Chance Constrained Programming: Convergence and Iteration Complexity Analysis

 Moreover, since $\lambda^k \ge 0$ and $\bx^k \in \bar{\mX}$ for all $k \ge 0$, we have $\lambda^* \ge 0$ and $\bx^* \in \bar{\mX}$.
 This, together with \eqref{eq4:lem-decrease}, \eqref{eq5:lem-decrease}, and \Cref{def:KKT}, implies that $\bx^*$ is a KKT point of Problem \eqref{CCP:sample-DC}.

 The rest of the proof is devoted to proving that $\{\lambda^k\}$ is bounded.
-Without loss of generality, we assume that $\{\ba_i: i\in \mE\}$ is linearly independent, since otherwise we can obtain the same results by eliminating the redundant linear equalities.
-It follows from \cite[Theorem 6.14]{RW04} for any $\bx \in \mX$ that
+Without loss of generality, we assume that $\{\ba_i: i\in \mE\}$ is linearly independent, since otherwise, we can obtain the same results by eliminating the redundant linear equalities.
+It follows from Lemma \ref{lem:normal cone} that for any $\bx \in \mX$,

-This, together with \eqref{eq2:lem-decrease}, yields that there exist $u_i^{k}$ for $i \in \mE$, $v_i^{k} \ge 0$ for $i \in \mA(\bx^{k+1})$, and $v_i^{k} = 0$ for $i \notin \mA(\bx^{k+1})$ such that
+This, together with \eqref{eq2:lem-decrease}, yields that there exist $u_i^{k}$ for $i \in \mE$, $v_i^{k} \ge 0$ for $i \in \mA(\bx^{k+1})$, and $v_i^{k} = 0$ for $i \in \mathcal{I} \setminus \mA(\bx^{k+1})$ such that

 Then, let